-We would like to emphasize the value of maintaining duty-free treatment of ICT products traded between the U.S. and Japan, in accordance with both countries' commitments under the WTO Information Technology Agreement.
-In addition, we hope USTR will seek commitments that allow for unimpeded trade in remanufactured and reused goods, an issue that both the U.S. and Japan have supported in APEC and other fora.
+We would like to emphasize the value of maintaining duty-free treatment of ICT products traded between the U.S. and the U.K. In addition, we hope USTR will seek commitments that allow for unimpeded trade in remanufactured and reused goods.

-Digital trade.
+Digital trade